geometry-zsh/geometry/README.md

 **I have an idea for a feature, can I submit a PR?**

-Please do. geometry is a work in progress, if you want to help improve it, your idea is welcome.
+Please do. geometry is a work in progress, so if you want to help improve it, your idea is welcome.
 We're not looking to add a lot of default features to not overload the theme.
 However, plugins are a great way of extending geometry without overloading it.
 If you have an idea for a plugin, feel free to